gustavwilliam/cj11-mesmerizing-meteors/README.md

 ![Alt title](bot/assets/title-art.png)

-Python Adventures is a discord game bot where you answer pythonic questions and gain rewards.
+Python Adventures is a discord game bot where you learn about Python features while progressing your character through a map.

 # Installation
 ## Discord API Token